Our sustainability progress and future goals

 • Continued investment in fleet and trialling of emerging technologies.

-• Creation of a diversity and inclusion policy.
+• Updating of our diversity and inclusion policy.

 • Implementation of new learning and development programmes for our people.